 Seabirds are subject to incidental capture by ling longline vessels during line setting and hauling when birds target baited hooks.
-The Ling Longline Operational Procedures prescribe a range of mitigation measures to be followed to mitigate seabird capture (e.g. use of tori lines, night-setting, line weighting, thawing of bait prior to deployment, dimmed deck lighting during setting, offal discharge restrictions).
+The Ling Longline Operational Procedures prescribe a range of mitigation measures to be followed to mitigate seabird capture (e.g., use of tori lines, night-setting, line weighting, thawing of bait prior to deployment, dimmed deck lighting during setting, offal discharge restrictions).
 Measures relating to the capture-mitigation and monitoring of seabirds are described in DWG's Ling Longline Operational Procedures (DWG, 2021).

-Between 2013-14 and 2017-18, there were between 16 and 89 observed, and between 496 and 857 estimated, incidental seabird captures per annum in ling longline fisheries.
-No strong trend in seabird captures is evident over recent years, although captures during the two most recent years have been lower than average (Table 2), (Dragonfly, 2019).
+Between 2013-14 and 2019-20, there were between 16 and 91 observed, and between 515 and 1002 estimated, incidental seabird captures per annum in ling longline fisheries.
+No strong trend in seabird captures is evident over this period.
+Seabird captures in 2019-20 were higher than average at 91 observed captures, while 2020-21 saw a return to the average rate with 31 captures (Table 2), (FNZ, 2021b).

-Table 2: Observed and estimated incidental seabird captures and capture rates in all ling longline fisheries, 2013-14 to 2017-18.
+Table 2: Observed and estimated incidental seabird captures and capture rates in all ling longline fisheries, 2013-14 to 2019-20.